Haiti: Death toll in massive earthquake rises to over 700 | DW | 15.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After a 7.2 magnitude earthquake hit Haiti, the disaster's death toll more than doubled in one day, and rescuers are still searching for hundreds.
+After a 7.2 magnitude earthquake hit Haiti, the disaster's death toll more than doubled in one day.
+Rescuers are still searching for hundreds ahead of an impending tropical storm.

 At least 724 people were killed in Saturday's 7.2 magnitude earthquake in Haiti, authorities said Sunday.